livingbio/typed-ffmpeg/README.md

 ![typed-ffmpeg](https://raw.githubusercontent.com/livingbio/typed-ffmpeg/main/docs/media/autocomplete.png)

 ## Features
+- **No Dependency:**
+  typed-ffmpeg is a pure Python package only build on python std library.
+Relying solely on the Python standard library for a package ensures portability, as it doesn't require additional dependencies for installation.
+It also minimizes maintenance overhead and security risks while providing stable functionality.

+- **Easy to Use:**
+  typed-ffmpeg is designed to be user-friendly and easy to use.
+It provides a Pythonic interface for constructing filter graphs, making it simple to use and understand. see Example

+- **Support FFMpeg Complex Filter** typed-ffmpeg supports all FFmpeg filters, including video, audio, and dynamic filters.
+This allows you to construct complex filter graphs with ease.

 - [**Built-in Documentation:**](https://livingbio.github.io/typed-ffmpeg/usage/doc/)
   Checking the FFmpeg documentation every time you want to use a filter can be cumbersome. typed-ffmpeg utilizes docstrings to provide comprehensive documentation for all filters.
 IDEs and text editors can display this documentation as a tooltip when you hover over a filter.